 Create a schedule.
 Having a schedule can help lazy kids learn how to manage their time.
 Lots of teens and tweens struggle with time management and prioritization.
 Having a set schedule helps them learn to focus on their priorities before they start relaxing.

 Link consequences to the schedule.
 Create consequences that your kid will care about and link them to the schedule.
 Does your kid seem to only care about video games?
-Link his video game privileges to whether or not he follows the schedule.
+Link their video game privileges to whether or not they follow the schedule.

-Help him set goals.
+Help them set goals.
 A lot of kids are lazy because they don’t see how their actions will affect their goals.
-Help him set goals and realize how his actions affect those goals.
-Does he have a goal to get in trouble less often?
-Then completing his chores on time will help him meet that goal.
+Help them set goals and realize how their actions affect those goals.
+Does your child want to earn an allowance or more free time?
+Completing their chores on time can help them meet that goal.

 Get additional help.
 For teens and tweens with behavioral disorders or learning disabilities like ADD and ADHD, time management and goal setting are extra hard.
-If your kid has a tough time completing his chores without supervision, he may need additional help.
+If your kid has a tough time completing their chores without supervision, they may need additional help.

 Teens with mental health concerns are more likely to benefit from a therapeutic boarding school than boot camp.
-While at the school, they both learn how to follow a set structure and receive life skills training that applies to their needs.
+While at the school, they both learn how to follow a set structure and receive life skills training tailored to their needs.